AweSim-OSC/awesim-connect/README.md

 ## Secure File Transfer

-The AweSim Connect application will detect if you have a supported SFTP client on your system, or use the embedded client, and allow you to connect to securely connect to the AweSim file system over SFTP.
+The AweSim Connect application will use the embedded client to allow you to connect to securely connect to the AweSim file system over SFTP.

 #### Enter your AweSim credentials